 Early in his life and career, Alpher was at the center of a vortex of creative activity that led to great advancements in cosmology.
 By the age of 30, he had made many of his most significant contributions to the field.
 My own scholarly work, beginning in about 2004, has focused on the development of his ideas and the context of his creative work.
 As much of his early work was Classified, assembling his personal papers along with his contemporaneous work under contract to the U.S. Navy has at times been arduous.
 However, the resulting peer-reviewed articles have given me a great degree of intellectual satisfaction.
 I have uncovered aspects of his work that previously were not known, but are significant to the history of cosmology.
 I hope visitors to this website will find that their understanding of the history of cosmology is advanced by my efforts.

 The following articles are not only biographical and autobiographical in nature, but also include analyses of Dr. Alpher’s work within the field of cosmology, astrophysics, naval ordnance, and other practical problems facing the Navy.
 The peer-reviewed articles can be downloaded here.
+All articles provided here are written by Victor S. Alpher and are peer reviewed and available for download.

 (click DOWNLOAD to receive the desired PDF)